Das-Boot/scite/README.md

 - Experimental results show that the proposed method outperforms other baselines

 ## Citation
-Please cite the following paper when using SCIFI:
+Please cite the following paper when using SCITE:

     @article{li2019causality,
       archivePrefix = {arXiv},